CUREDIT/specs/README.md

 GF Markdown and Asciidoc based note editor with ConText annotation support

+1. Accepts gfm or asciidoc hyperlinks with ConText
+2. A hyperlink always has a default annotation block unless a specific one is specified
+3. When n hyperlinks are provided but only one annotation block is provided, the node can be exploded to n nodes with the 1 hyperlink each and the same annotation block in each node
+4. When n hyperlinks are provided but only m of the n links have their own annotation blocks each, only those m links can be separated into m new nodes.
+5. A hyperlink has

 ### TreeKey

 An editor for trees of URL based keys and MarkTown based annotated content